-On the other side of the beach there is also a path that goes up.
+On the other side of Crystal Bay beach there is another path that goes up.
 It is supposed to bring you to Bat Cave.
-But I didn’t find it. please tell me if you manage to find it !
+I couldn’t find it though.
+So if you manage to find it, please let me know!

 Crystal Bay sunsets

-Another great time of the day in Crystal Bay is the sunset, starting at 5:30 pm.
-The sun does not set always at the same place in the bay, as it depends on the season.
-But if you are lucky you will manage to take the picture of the setting sun aligned with the small arch of the rock in the middle of the bay !
+Sunset is another great time of the day to visit Crystal Bay.
+The sunset starts around 5:30 pm.
+The sun doesn’t always set at the same place in the bay.
+This depends on the season.
+However, if you’re lucky you might be able to take a sunset picture in which the setting sun is aligned with the small arch of the rock in the middle of the bay!
 After sunset, the sky is often colored with red, pink and orange hues.

-A good option may be to climb a few flights of stairs up to the top of the hill, at the end of the beach.
-The sunset is also pretty amazing from there.
-And if you go there during the day, a trail will take you to a second beach, still generally deserted.
-And for those who enjoy walking, you can even reach Broken Beach from there in less than 2 hours.
-But you need some courage and good shoes !
+Another good option is to enjoy the sunset from the stairs on the west side of the beach that lead you to the top of the hill.
+The sunset is pretty amazing from up there.
+If you take these stairs during the day, you will find a trail that takes you down to a second beach, still generally deserted.
+And for those who enjoy a hike, you can even reach Broken Beach from there in less than 2 hours.
+You will need some courage and good shoes though!

-And if you want to have nice cocktails of food close to Crystal Bay you can pay a visit to Amok sunset bar and restaurant.
+And if you want to enjoy some nice cocktails or food close to Crystal Bay, you can pay a visit to Amok sunset bar and restaurant.

 How to get to Crystal Bay

-The road to Crystal Bay has been completely redone and it is very simple.
-So it will only take you about 15 minutes by scooter from Toyapakeh, the port where you probably landed in Nusa Penida.
-All you have to do is take a right at the first big intersection you will find on the road, marked by a small temple.
-The direction : Crystal Bay, Gamat Bay is also indicated.
-You will pass Namaste Bungalows.
-Then, at the bottom of a (very steep) descent you will have to turn right again.
-And probably pay a parking fee of 2000 IDR.
+The road to Crystal Bay has been completely redone and is very easy to find.
+It will only take you about 15 minutes by scooter from Toyapakeh harbour, which is probably also the port where you arrived to Nusa Penida.
+All you have to do is take a right at the first big intersection you encounter, which is marked by a small temple in the middle.
+The direction: Crystal Bay, Gamat Bay is also indicated here.
+You will then pass by Namaste Bungalows.
+Next, at the bottom of a (very steep) descent you will have to turn right again.
+You will then see the parking lot of Crystal Bay in front of you and probably have to pay a parking fee of 2000 IDR.

-For the bravest who want to walk to Crystal Bay from Namaste Bungalows or one of the neighboring hotels, it will take around 30 minutes.
-My advice: for the way back, ask a young guy from Crystal Bay to get you back on a scooter for a reasonable price of 10,000 IDR.
+For those who want to walk to Crystal Bay from Namaste Bungalows or one of the neighboring hotels, this will take you around 30 minutes.
+My advice for the way back: ask a young local from Crystal Bay to bring you back by scooter for a reasonable price of 10,000 IDR.

-When you go back up, don’t forget to turn left at the first intersection.
-Otherwise you will visit the village of Penida, which is a dead end.
-And if there are two of you on your scooter, your passenger may have to do a bit of the climb walking …
+When you drive back up, don’t forget to turn left at the first intersection.
+Otherwise you will arrive to the village of Penida, which is a dead end.
+And if there are two of you on the scooter, the passenger may have to do a bit of the climb by foot…

 How do you get from Bali to Crystal Bay ?